splorp/haircut/readme.md

 + Standardized variable naming and value quoting because consistency

 ### 20201010
-+ Added calculation of the median period between haircuts
++ Added calculation of the median time between haircuts

 ### 20200922
 + Modified output for even more consistent display of days and dates